guebin/guebin/README.md

 ### About me

 I'm an assistant professor in Department of Statistics, Jeonbuk National University, South Korea.
 I received my Ph.D. from the Department of Statistics, Seoul National University in 2018, under the supervision of Prof. Hee-Seok Oh.
-My research area is multi-scale methodology.
-In other words, I am interested in statistical technique that represent a data at various scales and simultaneously handles theses representations.
-Among them, I am particularly interested in geometric deep learning that deals with unstructured data such as graph and manifold.
+My research area focuses on multi-scale methodology, which involves statistical techniques that represent data at various scales and simultaneously handle these representations.
+Among these, I have a particular interest in geometric deep learning, which deals with unstructured data such as graphs and manifolds.

 `-` Email: guebin@jbnu.ac.kr